FrankCharlz/Demkitov3/README.md

-# Demkitov2
+# Demkito
-This app removes ads from songs downloaded from www.mkito.com
+This app removes ads from songs downloaded from www.mkito.com and www.mdundo.com